Is your organization doing a bit of soul-searching?

-While few organizations made the transition to their new models seamlessly, those that did shift well were the ones who made it an ongoing process by asking their workforces what they wanted, seeing what stuck, and evaluating the data.
+While few organizations transitioned to their new models seamlessly, those that did were the ones who made it an ongoing process.
+They asked their workforces what they wanted, seeing what stuck, and evaluating the data.

 The results?
 Most companies that leaned into flexible initiatives are still experiencing productivity and meeting business goals by embracing this adaptability.

-After living in a remote working world, it should come as no surprise that technology is what facilitates this balance.
+After living in a remote-working world, it should come as no surprise that technology is what facilitates this balance.
 Employees need a way to collaborate with coworkers while not at the office, and they need access to the organization’s systems at their convenience.

-Indeed, mobile-friendly, all-in-one HR and payroll solutions with consumer-driven functionality have enabled today’s organizations to meet workers where they are while still keeping them connected, engaged, learning, and growing.
+Indeed, mobile-friendly, all-in-one HR and payroll solutions with consumer-driven functionality have enabled today’s organizations to meet workers where they are while keeping them connected, engaged, learning, and growing.

 Amid these tectonic workforce shifts, one critical question many organizations have found themselves asking is, “How do we make programs impactful for employee development and learning?”

 “We’re doing engagement check-ins and learning and development sessions.
-Because we can’t physically see everyone, we’re really making a stretch to ensure that they still know that we’re here and that wherever they’re working from, they’re being embraced,” said John Nicholson.
+Because we can’t physically see everyone, we’re really making a stretch to ensure that they still know that we’re here and that wherever they’re working from, they’re being embraced,” said Nicholson.

-While we’re starting to see that both managers and direct reports work well in a distributed world, effectively managing a remote team is still challenging for both new and seasoned managers.
+While we’re starting to see both managers and direct reports work well in a distributed world, effectively managing a remote team is still challenging for both new and seasoned managers.
 Organizations can ensure employees are still developing by:

 Through modern, user-friendly technology, organizations can engage their remote and in-office workers and significantly improve the employee experience.

-Perhaps one of the toughest nuts to crack has been balancing employees’ desire for flexibility while keeping them connected with others in the organization.
+One of the toughest nuts to crack has been balancing employees’ desire for flexibility while keeping them connected with others in the organization.

-Paylocity, for example, used their employee survey tool to ask people their preferences and found most wanted a hybrid approach to work.
+Paylocity, for example, used their employee survey tool to ask people for their preferences and found most wanted a hybrid approach to work.

-In the past two years, organizations have relied on HR technology to move initiatives forward.
-However, to succeed, today’s HR professionals and organizational leaders must lean into iterative processes as we continue to learn what today’s workers want.
+Over the past few years, organizations have relied on HR technology to move initiatives forward.
+However, to succeed today’s HR professionals and organizational leaders must lean into iterative processes as we continue to learn what today’s workers want.

 Eliminate the Guesswork on Employee Engagement